-The District has an operating lease with Mapleton Lions Club for the Mapleton library branch facilities.
-Per that agreement, rent is increased or decreased annually by a percentage equal to the increase or decrease in the U.S. City Average Consumer Price Index for all items for all urban consumers.
-In practice, however, rent has not increased or decreased for the past five years.
-The maximum rent increase in a given year is 6%.
-For the fiscal year ending June 30, 2022, rents were paid in the amount of \$5,082.
+The District has a month-to-month cancellable operating lease with Mapleton Lions Club for the Mapleton library branch facilities.
+Per that agreement, rent is increased or decreased annually by a percentage equal to the increase or decrease in the U.S. City Average Consumer Price Index for all items for all urban consumers not to exceed 6%.
+The rent had not changed for ten years until July 1, 2022, when it increased from \$425 to \$550 per month with the modification that the Library would no longer pay electricity on the space.
+Rent in the amount of \$6,600 was paid for fiscal year 2022-2023.